BTCMarkets/API/README.md

-This repository providers documentation for BTC Markets' API.
+This repository provides documentation for BTC Markets' API.

 For more information please refer to the wiki area.